xbeat/Machine-Learning/README.md

 Regression analysis is a fundamental statistical technique used to model the relationship between variables.
 In Python, several regression models are available, each with its own computational efficiency.
 This presentation will explore the most computationally efficient regression models and their implementation using Python.

+## Explaining Forward Elimination in Machine Learning with Python

+What is Forward Elimination?

+Forward Elimination is a crucial step in solving systems of linear equations using Gaussian elimination.
+It's a systematic process of transforming a matrix into row echelon form by eliminating variables from equations.

 ## Enhancing Data Visualizations with Seaborn in Python

 Introduction to Seaborn